JohnAskew/pylope/README.md

 <li>Search</li>
 </ul>
 <p>Choose "Accept search term" button to use the search string populated in the text box.</p>
-If you wish to use a different string, returning back to the search report, click anywhere on the report to break the ViewPad focus.
-Now return to the ViewPad and enter whatever you want in the text box to search on.
+If you wish to use a different string, simply enter whatever you want in the text box to search on.
 When satisfied, click on the button >> "Accept search term".
 The report will jump to the first occurrence of the search string inside the text box.
 <p></p>
 <p>Click "Search" button to precede with the remaining search.</p>
 The report will start over after you have reached the last occurrence.